themanyone/kickass/README.md

 ## Windows-like Components

-These components allow forms, web apps or "widgets" to behave like miniature desktop windows inside the app or web page.
-They give users improved control over content, so they can reposition forms when using different-sized on-screen keyboards, for example.
+These components allow forms, web apps or "widgets" to behave like miniature desktop windows inside an app or web page.
+They give users improved control over content, so they can reposition forms when using odd-sized on-screen keyboards, for example.

+ * Kickass   - a shared library of common functions
+ * Widget    - turn a div into a fancy widget
- * Draggable - make draggable widget windows (done)
+ * Draggable - make elements draggable
- * Minimize - close button + titlebar icons (done)
+ * Icons     - add close button + titlebar icons
- * Decorator  - fancy borders (todo)

 Each component comes with an HTML tutorial walking through each step to effectively deploy it on a web